LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 </p>

 <p align="justify">
   This NVT/NPT-Monte Carlo algorithm only treats mixtures of anisomorphic HCB, that is, mixtures of HCB with same geometry but different aspect ratios*.
-Mixtures of isomorphic HCB are also possible, as well as mixtures fo cylinders and spheres.
+Mixtures of isomorphic HCB are also possible, as well as mixtures of cylinders and spheres.
 The geometries are illustrated below.
 </p>

 | | | |